mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## My boss told me to have a good day... so I went home.